-Eligible part-time employees who have worked on average of 25-29.9 hours/weekly in the previous year (assessed on an annual basis) shall receive medical benefits in a County-specified plan for the employee only.
+Eligible part-time employees who have worked an average of 25-29.9 hours/weekly in the previous year (assessed on an annual basis) shall receive medical benefits in a County-specified plan for the employee only.
 Coverage for eligible dependents is available at the employee's expense.
-Participation is optional for all eligible employees.